-Risk-weighted assets ("RWA") includes a credit risk component for all on-balance sheet assets weighted for the risk inherent in each type of asset and off-balance sheet financial instruments, an operational risk component based on a percentage of average risk-weighted revenues, and a market risk component for assets held for trade.
+RWA includes: a credit risk component for all on- and off-balance sheet assets and financial instruments; an operational risk component based on a percentage of average risk-weighted revenues; and a market risk component for assets held for trade.
 For the purpose of calculating RWA, securitization transactions are considered off-balance sheet transactions and therefore securitization assets are not included in the RWA calculation.
 Assets are classified as held for trade when they are held with trading intent.